royw/taskfile_help/README.md

 ### Global Options

-Global options can be placed after any subcommand:
+Global options can be placed before or after any subcommand:

 - `--no-color` - Disable colored output
 - `-s, --search-dirs DIRS` - Colon-separated list of directories to search for taskfiles